Martial Artists in the World

 He was a Chinese-American martial artist famous for his astounding moves, agility, and powerful performances.
 But martial arts is not the only reason why we know Bruce Lee.
 He was an actor, director, poet, philosopher, instructor, and inventor all rolled into one.
 How’s that for versatility?

-Lee was not only the best martial artist in the world but an icon with a lasting legacy.
+Lee was not only the best martial artist in the world but also an icon with a lasting legacy.
 As a side note, Hollywood studios were initially apprehensive about casting Asians as the leads.
 Bruce Lee broke that glass ceiling and paved the way for the likes of Jackie Chan and Jet Li to leave their mark.

 Legacy

-They credit him with inventing the “Jeet Kune Do”, a mix-martial art form, blending Kung Fu, boxing, and fencing.
+They credit him with inventing Jeet Kune Do, a mixed martial art form blending Kung Fu, boxing, and fencing.
 Lee’s “be like water” quote reflects his philosophical bent while his writing and poetry reveal his astuteness.
 The world remembers Lee as much for his pioneering contributions to martial arts and cinema as for breaking stereotypes and culturally connecting East to West.

 Body of Work